Mario Balotelli: Youth career

 Balotelli was unable to answer call-ups to the Italian national under-15 and under-17 teams as he was still considered to be a Ghanaian immigrant.

 On 7 August 2007, five days before his 17th birthday, Balotelli received his first senior international call-up for Ghana from their coach Claude Le Roy for a friendly against Senegal at the New Den stadium in London, England, on 21 August 2007.
 He declined the offer, citing once again his willingness to play for Italy when he became eligible.
 He also expressed his willingness to represent Italy at international level once he acquired an Italian passport.

 Italy under-21 head coach Pierluigi Casiraghi announced his intention to call-up Balotelli once he obtained Italian citizenship.
 On 13 August 2008, Balotelli was finally issued Italian citizenship.

 Casiraghi called him to join the Italy national under-21 football team Azzurrini on 29 August for the matches against Greece and Croatia.
 In his debut on 5 September 2008, he scored his first international goal in a 1–1 draw with Greece.

 Balotelli was named in the final 23-man squad for the 2009 UEFA European Under-21 Championships and scored the opening goal against the hosts Sweden in the 23rd minute.
 Barely 15 minutes later, he was shown a red card for retaliating against Swedish midfielder Pontus Wernbloom.
 Italy were eliminated by eventual champions Germany in the semi-finals following a 1–0 defeat.

 Early senior career

+Despite calls from pundits and fans for Balotelli's inclusion in Italy's 2010 FIFA World Cup squad, manager Marcello Lippi did not call him up, believing that he was not yet ready to play for Italy and that he needed to mature.

 On 10 August 2010, Balotelli made his first appearance for the Italy senior team, as part of the squad announced by new head coach Cesare Prandelli, in a friendly match against the Ivory Coast, Italy's first match after the 2010 World Cup.
 In that match he started alongside debutant Amauri and striker Antonio Cassano in a 1–0 loss.
 On 11 November 2011, Balotelli scored his first senior international goal in a 2–0 win against Poland at Stadion Miejski in Wrocław, Poland, also setting up Italy's second goal of the match.